jstiefel/jstiefel/README.md

 <details>
   <summary><b>Control of magnetic fields using Mixed Reality</b></summary>
   <br />
   Inspired by the launch of HoloLens 2, we embarked on a groundbreaking venture to visualize magnetic fields and manipulate our magnetic field generator through Mixed Reality.
-Leveraging Unity and MRTK, I implemented an application that seamlessly integrated with our ROS framework and seamlessly operated with the HoloLens 2.
+Leveraging Unity and MRTK, I implemented an application that seamlessly integrated with our ROS framework and operated with the HoloLens 2.
   <br />
   <br />
   <a href="#"><img src="assets/mr.jpg" width="600" /></a>